AnamayNarkar/Dialogue-Space/README.md

 # Dialogue Space

-Dialogue Space is a chat application currently in development
+Dialogue Space is a chat application currently in development.
+The app is being built using the MERN stack with Socket.IO for real-time communication.